Top 10 Most Rebellious Metal Songs

 Rebellious - showing a desire to resist authority, control, or convention.

-1) If a group of people are rebellious, they oppose the ideas of the people in authority and plan to change the system, often using force
+1. If a group of people is rebellious, they oppose the ideas of those in authority and plan to change the system, often using force.

-Some songs on this list have direct rebellious messages while some others are about feeling rebellious.
-I gave preference to the first type of songs because their lyrics are more rebellious, although some songs from the second type are musically better.
+Some songs on this list have direct rebellious messages, while others are about feeling rebellious.
+I gave preference to the first type of song because their lyrics are more overtly rebellious, although some songs from the second type are musically better.

 The Top Ten